ADHD assessment and treatment –

 - Consideration is given to academic performance, liaison with school teachers as appropriate (done with your consent)

-- Use gold standardised Conner’s, SDQ or Vanderbilt ADHD Questionnaires alongside the above.
-We use our secure online systems to deliver ADHD Assessments in a timely, cost-effective manner.
+- Use gold standardised SNAP, SDQ or Vanderbilt ADHD Questionnaires alongside the above.
+We use our secure online systems to deliver ADHD questionnaires.

 - At times additional tests may be required, e.g. QB or TOVA computerised continuous performance tests.
 At First Step Clinics we offer the QB Check for ADHD where it is needed rather than as a routine given it is an additional cost (please check the fees section for more detail).
 By providing this in-house, we aim to make the ADHD Assessment & Treatment swift and timely.